 General Trail Snow Removal

-Within Coralville's trail network, trail users will find:
+Within Coralville's trail network:

-- Some trails that are not plowed and are used for winter sports such as snow shoeing and cross country skiing
+- Some trails are not plowed and are used for winter sports such as snow shoeing and cross country skiing

 School Area Trails